-Most menopausal women with VVA-related symptoms are likely to benefit from vaginal estrogen therapy.
+Most women who are menopausal and have VVA-related symptoms are likely to benefit from vaginal estrogen therapy.
 In the clinical expert's opinion, the estradiol vaginal insert is another form of existing medication for treatment of VVA, including dyspareunia.
 It would be used as a first-line treatment or after failure on other treatments for women who are suitable to receive estrogen replacement for VVA.

-The clinical expert also indicated that in clinical practice, treatment response is assessed based on patient's self report of improvement in symptoms.
+The clinical expert also indicated that in clinical practice, treatment response is assessed based on a patient's self report of improvement in symptoms.
 This is a clinically meaningful outcome measure.
-The expert suggested treatment response be assessed at 3-6 months following initiation of treatment, and again at 6-12 months, then yearly thereafter if continued treatment is required.
+The expert suggested treatment response be assessed at 3 to 6 months following initiation of treatment, and again at 6 to 12 months, then yearly thereafter if continued treatment is required.

-Estradiol vaginal inserts are likely prescribed in an outpatient ambulatory clinic setting by family physician or gynecologist.
-The drug can be self-administered by the patient in her own home.
+Estradiol vaginal inserts are likely prescribed in an outpatient ambulatory clinic setting by a family physician or gynecologist.
+The drug can be self-administered by the patient in their own home.